-Navratri special | www.lokmattimes.com
+Navratri Special | www.lokmattimes.com

 Riddhi Viyaan Ventures

-This Navratrotsav, the special offer is given for booking a flat and row house in ‘Viyaan Ananta’ township.
-The details of offer are given during site visit.
+The special offer is given to those booking a flat and row house in ‘Viyaan Ananta’ township during Navratrotsav.
+The details of the offer are given during site visit.

 Freedom Tower

-The special offer is there for customers booking a flat or row house in ‘Freedom Tower’ society during Navratrotsav.
-The details of the offer are provided during the site visit.
+This Navratrotsav, a special offer is there for customers booking a flat or row house in ‘Freedom Tower’ society.
+The details of the offer are provided to customers during the site visit.

+In Navratrotsav, free furniture is given for the whole house with a 2BHK flat !
+Besides, rooftop solar and kitchen trolleys are given with 3 BHK row houses which are ready for possession.
+The special offer has been brought by the Disha Group for us.

 ICONIC PROJECT OF THE DAY